AdWords Express is yet another effort from Google to ease AdWords management for SMB's - to the point where it is all automated.

-The idea of having an automated AdWords account producing passive income every month is enticing to all of us, but as far as I know this is not possible.
-However focusing promoting AdWords Express as the “go to platform” for generating passive income via AdWords small business owners might be more likely to jump on an opportunity like this.
+The idea of having an automated AdWords account that runs its own and produces passive income every month sounds enticing to all of us, but as far as I’m concerned it’s not possible.

-After seeing a bunch of AdWords Express campaigns pop up during the last couple of years, I’ve decided to gather our experiences with them in this blog post.
+After receiving a number of AdWords Express campaigns during the last couple of years, I’ve decided to gather our experiences with them in this blog post.

 Selling AdWords Express

-The benefits behind AdWords Express are enticing to small business owners.
-The official selling points of AdWords Express are:
+The benefits presented by AdWords Express are enticing to any small business owner.
+The official selling points are:

 Let us do the work: Select a business category, write an ad, and set your budget.
 AdWords Express will automatically manage where and when your ads will appear.

-No website required: Send customers to your business free Google+ page, or have them call you with one click on your ad.
+No website required: Send customers to your free Google+ business page, or have them call you directly with one click on your ad.

-Only pay for results: You only pay when potential customers click on your ad for more information.
+Only pay for results: You are only charged when users click on your ad for more information.
 Set a budget that can be adjusted any time.

-These three benefits from AdWords Express are perfectly created to make it interesting for small business owners who don’t have time to manage their own AdWords campaign, which have already tried and given up or for those who don’t trust getting help from a third party.
+These three benefits are perfectly crafted to make the platform of interest for business owners who don’t have time to manage their own AdWords campaign, who have already tried to run a campaign and given up, or who don’t trust getting help from a third party.

 It’s the same with AdWords Express.
-Advertisers who paused their regular AdWords campaigns due to lack of results are now trying out AdWords Express because it promises them something they’ve always wanted: automatic AdWords optimizations for free.
+Advertisers who paused their regular AdWords campaigns due to lack of results are now trying out AdWords Express because it promises what they’ve always wanted: automatic AdWords optimizations for free.

 1) Keywords Are Chosen Automatically Based on the Selected Industry

-AdWords Express advertises that you don’t have to choose any keywords if you don’t want to.
-AdWords Express bases its keyword selection off the Google Places categories you’ve chosen.
+AdWords Express states that you don’t have to choose any keywords if you don’t want to, because the platform bases its selection off the Google Places categories you’ve chosen.

-Herein lies the first distinction.
-We run both AdWords campaigns and SEO “campaigns” for White Shark Media.
-The keyword selection for the two campaigns is very different.
+Here at White Shark Media, we run both AdWords campaigns and SEO campaigns, so we know the keyword selection for the two campaigns is very different.

-To better explain how irrelevant certain searches can be, try to review this list of search queries that we’ve found in our Clients’ accounts.
+To give you an idea of how bad the irrelevance level can be, we invite you to review this list of search queries compiled from our clients’ accounts.
 All search queries resulted in a click on an ad and some of the clicks had a cost of up to $20 per click.

 3) No Option for Negative Keywords

-Without the possibility to exclude searches you’re basically paying for a bag of groceries from Google, that can be filled up with everything they want – no matter if you want it or not.
+Right after only offering Broad Match keywords comes the fact that you can’t exclude any keywords.
+Without the possibility to exclude searches you’re basically paying for a bag of groceries from Google, that can be filled up with everything they want – whether you want it or not.

 4) No Tracking Options

-Being an AdWords agency that is extremely focused on tracking, the lack of tracking turns into one of the biggest flaws that currently exists within AdWords Express.
+Being an AdWords agency that is extremely focused on tracking, a lack of this feature is one of the biggest flaws that currently exists within AdWords Express.

-Who is Smarter: An AdWords Professional, AdWords Express or You?
+Who Can Squeeze the Juice: An AdWords Professional, AdWords Express or You?